Increasing efficiency and saving time for Covera Health data scientists

 For example, creating new development environments for each new initiative required data scientists to spend up to four hours at a time installing libraries, spinning up compute instances, and loading data.
 Each time the team experimented with a new model or model adaptation, they lost valuable time while manually sorting through the results and identifying which version of a model delivered the best metrics.
 Even after a model was completed, it took a considerable amount of time to deploy them via API or dashboards.

-We installed Faculty Platform, our development and deployment workbench for data science teams.
+We installed Faculty Platform, our development and deployment workbench for data science teams hosted on AWS.
 The software allows Covera Health’s team to spin up development environments in minutes, automatically track and compare the results of experiments, and deploy models in hours, instead of weeks.

 By automating or simplifying many repeat tasks, Covera Health data scientists regained the equivalent of one day per week previously spent on these tasks, which is now used to focus on core requirements and further improve the accuracy of diagnoses for patients.
-The team has found collaboration and results-sharing to be much easier, thanks to the Knowledge Centre feature, and has increasingly benefited from having a system of record for their various projects.
+The team has found collaboration and results-sharing to be much easier and has increasingly benefited from having a system of record for their various projects.
 It has allowed the team to seamlessly transition to working from home during the current COVID-19 situation.